Local home builders launch new green building program

 -- Launch Part of Nationwide Earth Day Celebration --

-YAKIMA, Wash.
-(March 14, 2008) – The Central Washington Home Builders Association (HBA) unveiled a new voluntary residential green building program called the Central Washington Built Green Association at today's Central Washington Home and Garden Show.
-This new program—partnered with the Green Building Initiative™ and Built Green®—is designed to help bring more energy-efficient and environmentally-friendly homes to Washington by providing a baseline for practical green building methods and training resources for local builders.
+LEXINGTON, Ky.
+(April 21, 2008) Today, the Home Builders Association (HBA) of Kentucky, HBA of Northern Kentucky, HBA of Lexington and HBA of Louisville unveiled a new voluntary residential green building program called Green Build Kentucky.
+This new program —partnered with the Green Building Initiative™ (GBI)— is designed to help bring more energy-efficient and environmentally-friendly homes to Kentucky by providing a baseline for practical green building methods and training resources for local builders.

 BENEFITS OF GREEN HOMES

 Green building in residential construction offers many advantages beyond just improved environmental performance.
 Owners of green homes reap various benefits, including utility savings, improved indoor air quality and less overall maintenance.
 Not surprisingly, green homes also have less negative impact on the environment by saving energy and reducing waste, particularly during construction.